mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

     Student rep   (2-dim):  ['0.5085', '0.4918']
 ```

-The adapter is the natural transformation $\eta_X$ that lets the student functor $G$ access the teacher functor $F$'s information.
+The adapter is the natural transformation `η_X` that lets the student functor *G* access the teacher functor *F*'s information.
 In a full distillation pipeline, you would train this adapter to minimize the divergence between the student's predictions and the teacher's, but the categorical structure ensures that this mapping is coherent across all inputs.

 ## Categorical Deep Learning Wrap-up